 Doritos and grilled cheese are good separately.
 But together?
 It’s mind-blowing.
 The key is to not let the chips get very hot or damp.
 That leads to a soggy mess.
 You need to cook the sandwich open faced and add the chips right before you’re done grilling.
 Then you put the sandwich together, cut and eat.

 If you want to really go crazy, try experimenting with other flavored Doritos.
-The brand has 15 different flavors.
+The brand has lots of different flavors.
 A Cool Ranch grilled cheese?
 Yes, please.
 A Fiery Habanero grilled cheese also sounds good right about now.

 - 4 thick slices of Italian bread